RF216/GaMD-Pipeline/README.md

-# Molecular-Dynamics-of-FAT10-USE1-Complex
+# Gaussian Accelerated Molecular Dynamics Pipeline
-Repository and files used to run GaMD simulations of the FAT10-USE1 complex
+Repository and files used to run GaMD simulations.
+Specifically, used to run GaMD of FAT10.